Calbabreaker/yacpm/README.md

 Now make a `CMakeLists.txt` in that directory.
 The file should be as versatile as possible (work on as many versions) meaning add_subdirectory should be used (unless it's simple or the CMakeListst.txt is really complex) and all files should be globed.
-If the library target name is not in snake_case, do `add_library(library_name ALIAS LibaryName)`.
+If the library target name is not in kebab-case, do `add_library(library_name ALIAS LibaryName)`.
 The config doesn't have to work on very old versions, just at least 2 years ago.
 Also use system headers for include directories to avoid compiler warnings from the library header.